Travel To Siena / San Gimignano, Italy

 San Gimignano

-San Gimignano is a small, walled medieval hill town in Siena, Tuscany, north-central Italy.
+San Gimignano is a small, walled medieval hill town in the province of Siena, Tuscany, north-central Italy.
 Known as the Town of Fine Towers, it is famous for its medieval architecture.
 Unique in preserving about a dozen tower houses, San Gimignano’s hilltop setting and encircling walls form “an unforgettable skyline.”

-Within the walls, the well-preserved buildings include notable examples of Romanesque and Gothic architecture and outstanding examples of secular buildings and churches.
+Within the walls, the well-preserved buildings feature notable examples of Romanesque and Gothic architecture, as well as outstanding secular buildings and churches.

 Historic Centre of San Gimignano - Piazza della Cisterna